GatlenCulp/era-2025-gatlen/era/catastrophe-logic/catastrophe-logic.typ

 *The Challenge.* Current approaches to #gls("power") analysis suffer from fundamental limitations.
 Sociological theories offer rich conceptual frameworks but lack mathematical precision needed for quantitative analysis.
 Game-theoretic models provide formal rigor but assume rational #glspl("agent") with well-defined utility functions—assumptions that often fail in real-world #gls("power") dynamics where #glspl("agent") act irrationally, preferences evolve, or utility functions remain unclear.

-*Our Approach.* This paper develops a formal mathematical framework for #gls("power") analysis by extending Dahl's seminal 1957 theory of #gls("power").
+*Our Approach.* This paper develops a formal mathematical framework for #gls("power") analysis by extending Dahl's seminal 1957 theory of #gls("power") #cite(<dahlConceptPower1957>).
 Dahl's framework -- "A has #gls("power") over B to the extent that A can get B to do something B would not otherwise do"—provides an intuitive starting point but faces severe limitations when analyzing complex systems.

 *Contributions.* We make three key theoretical contributions.
 First, we prove that models of #gls("relative-power") form a proper superset of #gls("absolute-power") models, establishing why relational frameworks are necessary.
 Second, we demonstrate that #gls("dahlian-power") cannot handle influence chains or enable cross-domain #gls("power") comparisons -- critical limitations for analyzing modern #gls("power") structures.
 Third, we establish formal conditions under which utility functions become necessary for coherent #gls("power") analysis.